-The discount rate used to measure the total OPEB liability for the Retiree Medical Benefits Plan and the Police Death Benefit Plan was 2.25 percent and 6.00 percent, respectively.
+The discount rate used to measure the total OPEB liability for the Retiree Medical Benefits Plan and the Police Death Benefit Plan was 4.31% and 6.00%, respectively.
 The projection of cash flows used to determine the discount rate for the Police Death Benefit Plan assumed that contributions will be made at rates sufficient to cover future benefit payments.